-To do this parent/guardian's login to their MyScouts account and select 'Register as a Volunteer' a list will appear (screen shot from question 1) asking who is being registered.
+To do this, the parent/guardian logs in to their MyScouts account and selects 'Register as a Volunteer.'
+A list will appear (screen shot from question 1) asking who is being registered.
 The parent/guardian would select the youth's name.

-When the youth turns 18 they are no longer a 'youth' in our system and the ability to 'renew' as an adult Scouter would will become available in their account.
+When the youth turns 18 they are no longer a 'youth' in our system and the ability to 'renew' as an adult Scouter becomes available in their account.

 Yes.
 Youth Volunteers do count towards Ratio and the Two Scouter Rule as long as the section (Colony, Pack, Troop) have at least two registered Scouters who are 18 years of age.

 Adult volunteers are asked to provide a Police Record Check and Vulnerable Sector Check.
 Youth volunteers cannot receive these checks due to their age.

 Youth are also interviewed a bit differently using the Interview Assessment Guide for Youth Aged Applicants

 Youth under the age of 18 that are appointed to positions of responsibility, such as Activity Leaders or Youth Commissioners, are considered to be adult Scouters for the purposes of the Two Scouter Rule as long as they have completed the screening and training requirements expected of Scouts Canada Volunteers.
 Youth in leadership roles within their own Section or in support of another Section, such as Cub Scouts helping at Colony activities, are not considered Scouters.
 These are leadership opportunities that all youth should have and are part of the Scouting program.